-Queen Elizabeth will be buried at St. George's Chapel at Windsor Castle.
-Her father, King George VI, and her mother, Queen Elizabeth The Queen Mother, are already buried there, along with the ashes of her sister, Princess Margaret.
+Her father, King George VI, and her mother, Queen Elizabeth The Queen Mother, were already buried at Windsor Castle, along with the ashes of her sister, Princess Margaret, who died in 2002.

-The days leading up to the burial will include a period of national mourning and a state funeral for the late queen.
-In recent days, the queen’s casket has traveled from Balmoral Castle in Scotland, the beloved estate where she died, stopping at multiple locations before arriving at Buckingham Palace.
+The days leading up to the burial included a period of national mourning and a state funeral for the late queen.
+Before the ceremony, the queen’s casket traveled from Balmoral Castle in Scotland, the beloved estate where she died, and stopped at multiple locations before arriving at Buckingham Palace.

-A national public holiday has been declared in the United Kingdom for Sept.
+A national public holiday was declared in the United Kingdom for Sept.
 19 in honor of the queen.

-The state funeral service will begin at 6:00 a.m.
-EST and run for just an hour.
-The funeral will be attended by more than 2,000 people.
+The state funeral service began at 6:00 a.m.
+EST and ran for just an hour.
+The funeral was attended by more than 2,000 people.

-The coffin will then be transferred to Windsor Castle, where St. George's Chapel is located.
-A televised committal service will be attended by more than 800 people.
+The coffin was then transferred to Windsor Castle, where St. George's Chapel is located.
+A televised committal service was by more than 800 people.

 At 2:30 p.m.
-EST, Queen Elizabeth will be buried in a private ceremony.
+EST, Queen Elizabeth was buried in a private ceremony.

-This is the first time a state funeral has been held in the United Kingdom since 1965, when former prime minister Winston Churchill died.
+This was the first time a state funeral was held in the United Kingdom since 1965, when former prime minister Winston Churchill died.